 - Pindoba (Cocos vagans) – P – Appears in burnt soils.

-- Vernonia (Vernonia spp) – P – Indicates cerrado soils which are dry and rocky
+- Vernonia (Vernonia spp.) – P – Indicates cerrado soils which are dry and rocky.

 - Bacuri (Platonia insignis) – C – A Cerrado Palm tree.
 Indicates fertile soils, both physically and chemically.

 - Annual sedge (Aristida pallens) – C – Typical grass of landscape with fire.
 Indicates soil which is poor in phosphorus, calcium and potassium.
 Newly sprouted, the cattle accepts it, banishing the fire, it can give rise to other fodder.